 Ayurveda, meaning the science of life, is the traditional medicine and the age-old natural curing system of India.
 It treats the body, mind and spirit through proper diet, medication and care.
+Continue reading to discover Ayurveda and Rejuvenation – the experience.

 What is Ayurveda?
 The Basic Principles